cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Unlike other functions, `ComputeComposites` takes lists of inputs, rather than a single input.
 It is optimized to produce a constant-size output.
-This functionality lets applications batch inputs together to produce a constant-size proofs from `GenerateProof`.
+This functionality allows applications batch inputs together to produce a constant-size proofs from `GenerateProof`.
 Applications can take advantage of this functionality by invoking `GenerateProof` on batches of inputs.
 (Notice that in the pseudocode above, the single